Los Angeles Times: Editorial changes and staff reductions

 In September 2015, Austin Beutner, the publisher and chief executive, was replaced by Timothy E. Ryan.
 On October 5, 2015, the Poynter Institute reported that "'At least 50' editorial positions will be culled from the Los Angeles Times" through a buyout.
-On this subject, the Los Angeles Times reported with foresight: "For the 'funemployed,' unemployment is welcome."
 Nancy Cleeland, who took O'Shea's buyout offer, did so because of "frustration with the paper's coverage of working people and organized labor" (the beat that earned her Pulitzer).
 She speculated that the paper's revenue shortfall could be reversed by expanding coverage of economic justice topics, which she believed were increasingly relevant to Southern California; she cited the paper's attempted hiring of a "celebrity justice reporter" as an example of the wrong approach.

 On August 21, 2017, Ross Levinsohn, then aged 54, was named publisher and CEO, replacing Davan Maharaj, who had been both publisher and editor.
 On June 16, 2018, the same day the sale to Patrick Soon-Shiong closed, Norman Pearlstine was named executive editor.

 On May 3, 2021, the newspaper announced that it had selected Kevin Merida to be the new executive editor.
-Merida is a senior vice president at ESPN and leads The Undefeated, a site focused on sports, race, and culture.
-Previously, he was the first Black managing editor at The Washington Post.
+Merida was then a senior vice president at ESPN and headed The Undefeated, a site focused on sports, race, and culture; he had previously been the first Black managing editor at The Washington Post.

+The Los Angeles Times Olympic Boulevard printing press was not purchased by Soon-Shiong and was kept by Tribune; in 2016 it was sold to developers who planned to build sound stages on the site.
+It had opened in 1990 and could print 70,000 96-page newspapers an hour.
+The last issue of the Times printed at Olympic Boulevard was the March 11, 2024, edition.
+Printing moved to Riverside, at the Southern California News Group's Press-Enterprise printer, which also prints Southern California editions of the New York Times and Wall Street Journal.

+In preparation for the printing plant closure and with a refocusing of sports coverage for editorial reasons, daily game coverage and box scores were eliminated on July 9, 2023.
+The sports section now features less time-sensitive articles, billed as similar to a magazine.
+The change caused some consternation in the Los Angeles Jewish community, for many of whom reading box scores was a morning Shabbat ritual.

+On January 23, 2024, the newspaper announced a layoff that would affect at least 115 employees.
+It named Terry Tang its next executive editor on April 8, 2024.